 For years, media campaigns have suggested that persons with intellectual disabilities are invariably cute, friendly, and generous; and that, above all, they are hard-working, striving and struggling with every ounce of energy they have.
 But in fact, people with intellectual disabilities are no more homogeneous than people without disabilities.
 At our work center we had as many indolent clients as industrious ones, as many selfish clients as generous ones.
 There were even-tempered clients and explosive clients, considerate clients and disruptive clients, sociable clients and solitary clients.
 There were clients who refused to work, but there were also clients who were almost craftsmen.

 Through this anthology of portraits, I have tried to convey the incredible variety of people who are lumped together under the umbrella of intellectually disabled.
-The thirty-nine people presented in this book extend over so much of the human territory—cover such a wide expanse of traits, motivations, and feelings—that to me they constitute not only a sampler of adults with intellectual disabilities but also a sampler of humanity itself.
+The thirty-nine people presented in this book extend over so much of the human territory—cover such a wide expanse of traits, motivations, and feelings—that to me they constitute a sampler of humanity itself.

 Each character in the book is an individual; there are no composite characters.
 However, the names of all persons have been changed.